 August 12, 2019

-After the completion of a six-month long strategic planning process to gather information about the most critical issues challenging Western North Carolina and creating health disparities, NHF has successfully defined its current funding priorities.
+After completion of a six-month-long strategic planning process to gather information about the most critical issues challenging Western North Carolina and creating health disparities, NHF has successfully defined its current funding priorities.
 In keeping with the Board of Directors’ two priorities for the foundation’s inaugural year, NHF will strive to create a stronger network of existing nonprofits and organizations by funding strategies and supporting initiatives that address root causes of health inequalities.

 NHF will work with local organizations in Cherokee, Clay, Graham, Jackson, Macon, Swain counties and the Qualla Boundary and explore cutting-edge programming to build capacity and address the six areas that measure community health: education, economic stability, healthcare, neighborhood and built environment, and social and community context.
 The foundation looks forward to collaborating with community change agents in these innovative organizations to improve health for all people in its community.

 Beginning Thursday, August 15, NHF is welcoming applications for projects that achieve outcomes for residents in Cherokee, Clay, Graham, Jackson, Macon, Swain counties and the Qualla Boundary in the following areas:

 - Career Technical Education –